Tudubahindo/lsn/README.md

 All the other exercises are contained in a single c++ program named `main.cpp` located in the relevant directory.
 Use `make` to compile and `./main.exe` to execute (c++17 required). l10 requires MPI to compile and `mpiexec` to run, so I suggest to just run the `all.sh` script instead.

 Some programs may take a LONG time to run, so I uploaded the output files as well.
+It should suffice to just run the jupyter notebooks.

 Special thanks to my colleagues Alessio Serraino and Stefano Pilosio for the invaluable feedback they provided on some technical issues.